← Back to Blogs

 Don't believe me?

 Try following the readme to get Sphere set up and usable on your machine.
-The first limitation you'll run into is that the smallest open-sourced sparse Sphere indices file is a whopping 833 Gigabytes in its compressed format.
+The first limitation you'll run into is that the smallest open-sourced sparse Sphere indexes file is a whopping 833 Gigabytes in its compressed format.
 Once you get past that hurdle, to start using the Sphere dataset for its intended purpose of hybrid search testing and benchmarking, it requires another herculean effort.

 The Sphere Dataset in Weaviate